linusnorton/ljn.io/_posts/2018-05-24-node-performance-tips.md

 title: Node.js (JavaScript) performance tips
 date: 2018-05-24 06:00
 lastmod: 2018-05-24 06:00
-description: JavaScript, can be a fast language - if you use it correctly.
+description: JavaScript can be a fast language - if you use it correctly.
 Here's my list of performance tips for node.js 10.x (V8 6.6)
 layout: post
 ---